Top 10 UI/UX Design Trends for 2022

 The devices are being taught to learn the language of humans through natural language processing capabilities.
 These days, voice search is the trend.
 Most of the people use a Bluetooth mic attached with a headphone to give out voice commands.

-2020 was the year where the UI/UX trend offered a concept called neomorphic which was widely used.
+2020 was the year where the UI UX design trends offered a concept called neomorphic which was widely used.
 It combined skeuomorphism and flat design for UI/UX Design.
 Both these concepts stand opposite to each other on the spectrum.

 In 2022, the designers started using glassmorphism which is a blurry effect or has a blurred background.
 Whenever a user takes a look at the element, it looks like the element is placed on the other side of the glass.
 It is like the user is looking at the element through a glass window or a glass barrier.